Tuesday, February 24, 2015

 • salt and pepper to taste

 If you are using the mushrooms, boil the wine and add the mushrooms.
 Set aside for later.
-Saute onion in oil and butter for 3 minutes on medium-high heat.
+Sauté onion in oil and butter for 3 minutes on medium-high heat.
 Add rice, stirring for about 2 minutes.
 Stir in 1 cup of broth, cooking and stirring until liquid is absorbed, about 10 minutes.
 Gradually add remaining broth about a 1/2 cup at a time.
 Let all liquid be absorbed before adding more.

 If using wine and mushrooms, add them about half way through.
+Season to taste with salt and pepper.

 NOTES: I called my dad in the middle of making this to make sure I was doing it correctly.
 He said medium-high heat was good for the rice; you want the broth to just be simmering a little as it is absorbed.
-I meant to keep track of how long it took for the broth to completely absorb, but forgot halfway through.
-I think it took 10 minutes the first time and a few less since I was adding less broth as I went on.

 Test the rice once you've added all the broth to make sure it's not still crunchy.
 Mine wasn't but sometimes it will not be cooked completely so you may need to add more broth or water.
 I also did not add any salt or pepper and it tasted just fine.